 Thirst

-I was on Levaquin for 10 days so my symptoms were expected.
-I also lost a little weight..actually looking back it was a lot of weight but I chalked that up to not eating.
-After all my tongue had a bitter taste and I was not eating much.
+I was on Levaquin for 10 days, so my symptoms were expected.
+I also lost a little weight..actually looking back, it was a lot of weight, but I chalked that up to not eating.
+After all, my tongue had a bitter taste, and I was not eating much.
 I was also drinking a lot of water.
-At least 80 ounces a day and making frequent (every 15 minutes) trips to the bathroom.
+At least 80 ounces a day and frequent (every 15 minutes) trips to the bathroom.
 My symptoms continued for another week before I finally decided to go see a doctor.
-Two days before that I was scheduled to donate blood.
-So I made my donation and after sucking down two glasses or apple juice and a bottle of Gatorade I made it back to my desk.
-Fifteen minutes later while finishing another trip to the men's room I felt woozy.
-I stumbled back to the nurses' station where I was given yet another glass of sweet apple juice.
-Afterwards, I went home because I was feeling very tired.
+Two days before that, I was scheduled to donate blood.
+So I made my donation, and after sucking down two glasses of apple juice and a bottle of Gatorade, I made it back to my desk.
+Fifteen minutes later, I felt woozy while finishing another trip to the men's room.
+I stumbled back to the nurses' station, where I was given another glass of sweet apple juice.
+Afterwards, I went home because I was feeling drained.

-The next day I woke up feeling much more tired.
+The next day, I woke up feeling much more tired.
 Too tired to even get dressed for work.
-I asked my wife to take me to the doctor that day and not wait for the appointment that was booked.
+I asked my wife to take me to the doctor that day and not wait.

 As I said above: "On or about June 14th,2 006 I was diagnosed with diabetes mellitus; Type 1 diabetes.
 The doctors called it sudden onset diabetes.
 Yep, it sure was sudden."